 - Hormones unbalanced, PCOS, lack of a period

 - Weight gain

 - Trouble losing weight

 - Autoimmune diseases

 - B12 deficiency

 If you are experiencing any of the effects listed, you should start to focus on healing your gut and reducing overall inflammation in the body.
 This can be a long process of trial and error but here are a few things that you can start doing today!

 Reducing stress and getting enough sleep are also pivotal to healing your gut.
-Unfortunately most of us are walking around in a constant state of stress and this can cause our body to release cortisol (the fight or flight hormone) which causes our bodies to be inflamed.
+Unfortunately most of us are walking around in a constant state of stress.
+This can cause our body to release cortisol (the fight or flight hormone) which causes our bodies to be inflamed.
 This inflammation can make it difficult to heal the gut.
-Not getting adequate quality or quantity of sleep can have a similar effect as stress on your body, so getting enough sleep each night is crucial!
+Not getting adequate quality or quantity of sleep can have a similar effect, as stress on your body, so getting enough sleep each night is crucial!